Social stigma of obesity: Theoretical explanations

 In order to understand weight-biased attitudes, theories have been proposed to explain these biases and the subsequent discrimination they cause.
 Christian S. Crandall discusses the "Justification of Stigmatization".
 Also his Social Ideology Perspective draws on traditional North American values of self-determination, individualism, and self-discipline.

 Based on these values, anti-fat attitudes may derive from directing blame for being overweight towards individuals who are overweight.
 Similarly, the attribution theory suggests that attitudes towards obese individuals are dependent on how much control they are perceived to have over their weight.
 Throughout the literature, numerous studies have shown support for this theory.
 One study conducted a multinational examination of weight bias across four countries (Canada, United States, Iceland, and Australia) with comparable obesity rates.

 The study found that attributions of behavioral causes of obesity were associated with greater weight bias.
 Similarly, viewing obesity as being caused by a lack of willpower was also associated with greater weight bias.
 There appears to be a decrease in weight bias when weight is attributed to factors that are less within the individual's control, or when individuals are perceived as trying to lose weight.
 However, evidence also exists showing that biases against obese individuals also include disgust towards them, which can persist regardless of if one knows that obesity is not caused by obese individuals' actions.

 Fatphobia does not generally refer to a fear of obese people, but rather a socially constructed phenomenon of particular prevalence in the western world.
-People, often said to be living in the west, value healthy and strong bodies that prioritize agility, endurance and fertility - with focus on achievement and individual responsibility.
+People who live in the west commonly value healthy and strong bodies that prioritize agility, endurance and fertility, with focus on achievement and individual responsibility.

 Not only do such bodies associate the western world with similar ideals, but Lloyd deMause suggests the 'fitness/toughness craze' may also reflect preparations for war.

 The overabundance of calorically high, nutrient- and other essential vitamin and mineral-depleted food options more common in the western hemisphere is often associated with people who are against fat phobia.

 The 'fattening huts' of young girls in Nigeria however, represent beauty, marriageability and money – a direct reflection of the value of economic resource and food.
 There, fatness is a welcome sign of health, prosperity and maternity: linked to self-worth and sexuality also.

 Fatphobia does not fear 'fat' but prejudice, discrimination, exclusion and preventable disease too: fears directly attributable to the myriad of social, political, historical, economic and cultural processes at work (that do not similarly exist in other cultures).
 In this way, fatphobia is a culturally derived phenomenon influencing relationships to food as well to the female form.
-Trends in 'blame, shame and stigma' have contributed to fat positivity and 'health at every size' movements, that create digital 'safe spaces' for activism and radical fat acceptance that seek to resist/shift such powerful cultural perspectives.
+Trends in 'blame, shame and stigma' have contributed to fat positivity and 'health at every size' movements, that create digital 'safe spaces' for activism and radical fat acceptance that seek to resist and shift such powerful cultural perspectives.